SophiaAtkinson/SophiaAtkinson/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Codworth
+- 🔭 I’m currently working on Codsworth
 - 🌱 I’m currently learning more Node JS
 - 🤔 I’m looking for help with Codsworth site translation
 - 💬 Ask me about anything